r7kamura/kamo.js/README.md

 ```

 ### #debounce(Integer) -> Stream
-Like `throttle`, but so that event is only published after the given quoted period.
+Like `throttle`, but so that event is only published after the given quiet period.

 ```
 a                   : --1---1---1---1---1---1-->